 Helen Mae Detweiler, a lifelong resident of Sellersville, passed away on Thursday, June 27, 2019, in Grand View Hospital, West Rockhill Township.
 She was 95.

-To send flowers in memory of H. Mae Detweiler, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of H. Mae Detweiler, please visit our Heartfelt Sympathies Store.

 She was the beloved wife of the late Nevin H. Detweiler for 58 years until his death in 2004.

 Born in Sellersville, she was the daughter of the late William F. and Helen (Strauss) Knauff.
 Mae was a 1941 graduate of Sell-Perk High School,

 When World War II broke out, she moved to Chicago and began working for Stewart Warner Corporation in the assembly of instrumentation for the war effort.

 Primarily a homemaker in her later years, Mae had also been employed by the former Penn Pants Company, Sellersville, and the former H & F Mfg., Perkasie.

 A lifetime member of St. Michael's Lutheran Church, Sellersville, she and her husband had sung in the choir for several decades and actively participated in church functions.

 An avid fan of Philadelphia Phillies baseball and Eagles football, she also closely followed Penn State and Navy football.

 Simple pleasures brought her the greatest joy, with her family and her church as the touchstones of her life.